Grounding Earth Law with Ecological Governance

 One of the key questions facing those engaged in the evolution of Earth Law is how to ground a whole systems approach into practical, workable, every day law.
 It was therefore heartening to discover Dr Olivia Woolley’s recently published work, Ecological Governance: Reappraising Law’s Role in Ecosystem Functionality (Cambridge University Press, 2014).
 The book articulates ambitious and far-reaching proposals for a new approach to governance, giving us a practical pathway for halting and potentially reversing human-induced ecological degradation.

-Dr Olivia Woolley is a lecturer in law at the University of Aberdeen.
-I interviewed her in late November 2014 to find out more about Ecological Governance and her motivation for writing it.
+At the time of writing this, Dr Olivia Woolley was a lecturer in law at the University of Aberdeen [As at April 2022, Dr Woolley is based at the University of Durham].
+I interviewed her in late November 2014 to find out more about her book Ecological Governance and her motivation for writing it.
 Dr Woolley shared with me that having worked as a solicitor in dispute resolution for 10 years, she decided to shift the focus of her work.
 Consequently, in 2007 she began studying for a PhD in Law at University College London, initially investigating the legal framework within which offshore wind energy developments operate.
 Her aim at that point was to enhance understanding of the interaction between the environmental law framework designed to restore the condition of marine ecosystems in UK waters, and the UK’s programme of offshore wind farm construction.
 In studying this, she became aware of the practical challenges of governing sea uses with a view to preventing ecological harm.
 Consequently, her doctoral studies ended up as a much broader study of the challenge of creating effective legal protection of ecosystems in general.

 Dr Woolley credits her awakening to the wider issues of ecological degradation, and the enormous threat that this poses to humankind and other species, to the influence of her doctoral supervisors at UCL, Jane Holder and Maria Lee, and to feedback on her early work from Joanne Scott, also an environmental law academic at UCL.
 She refers to the ‘snowball’ effect of having her eyes opened to a world of law that she was not previously very aware of.
 She told me, “I had a fairly ‘nuts and bolts’ sense of the way in which offshore wind developments conflict with other sea uses and rules for marine environmental protection, and my broad idea was to look at how law can be used to try to manage those conflicts.
 However, working with environmental lawyers made me conscious that this was not just some practical, easily solved conflict at the environmental level.
 Developing solutions and approaches to balance ecological protection with offshore wind energy development was much more challenging than that.
 I realized that I needed to understand the science, to understand how marine ecosystems work and that I would need to think through the ethical arguments as well – why protect marine ecosystems?
 I mean, why would you prioritise that in some circumstances?
 I needed to have worked through those aspects in order to develop a law that would achieve the ends that I had in mind.”